 Actually this is a handout rather than a worksheet looking at the whole and half step intervals that combine to create Major and minor scales

 It is recommended that students are introduced to this worksheet after they have been made familiar with note naming and the principles underpinning intervals of a whole and a half step

-Click the text above to download a free printable music worksheet which requires students to construct a Major Scale before selecting the root, third and fifth of that scale to create relevant Major Chords
+Click the text above to download a free printable music theory worksheet which requires students to construct a Major Scale before selecting the root, third and fifth of that scale to create relevant Major Chords

-This printable music worksheet requires students to identify, define and notate a selection of intervals
+This printable music theory worksheet requires students to identify, define and notate a selection of intervals

 This worksheet uses a variety of intervals and is intended for students at an intermediate stage with relation to the study of music theory.
 In the early stages it is best to ensure that learners are familiarised with intervals of a whole and a half step (which is all that they need to understand in order to construct basic major and minor scales and chords).
 Our download features a whole range of worksheets dealing with these basic intervals

-A printable music worksheet that involves learners with the recognition and construction of chords
+A printable music theory worksheet that involves learners with the recognition and construction of chords

 One of our twenty single page "Quick and Dirty Music Theory Tests" designed so as to let you (and your students) identify areas of strength and weakness

 There are ten "basic" music theory tests which require students to be familiar with only simple triads as well as Major and Minor Scales and also ten more (such as this one) which feature 7th chords and are aimed at intermediate/advanced students

 The materials on this site offer classroom music teachers a structured series of music worksheets designed to take students from a point where they have little or no functional understanding of how harmony and melody works to a place where they understand scales, chords, key signatures and harmonic systems